 5: Hemu Kalani (19 Years) – He was a Sindhi and born in Sukkur, now in Pakistan.
 He joined Gandhi’s Quit India Movement and was involved in raids and burning of vehicles belonging to British Government.
 Hemu and his friends tried to derail the train by removing the fishplate.
-He and his friends lacked necessary tools so they used rope to lose the fixing.
-He was caught and tortured but he didn’t revealed the names of his friends.
+He and his friends lacked necessary tools so they used a rope to lose the fixing.
+He was caught and tortured but he didn’t reveal the names of his friends.
 He was put on trial and he was hanged on 21 January 1943.
 A statue of Hemu Kalani is located in the Parliament complex in India.

-7: Basanta Kumar Biswas (20 Years) – Basanta Kumar Biswas was also member of Jugantar and he carried out the Bombing at the Viceroy’s Parade on 23rd December 1912, disguised as a women.
+7: Basanta Kumar Biswas (20 Years) – Basanta Kumar Biswas was also the member of Jugantar and he carried out the Bombing at the Viceroy’s Parade on 23rd December 1912, disguised as a woman.
 Viceroy suffered major injuries and his Mahout was killed.
 He escaped from the site and later he was caught in Nadia.
-After trial he was sentenced to life imprisonment but British authority wanted death penalty.
+After the trial, he was sentenced to life imprisonment but British authority wanted the death penalty.
 Another trial was started at Ambala and records were tampered and he was sentenced to death.
 He was hanged on 11th May 1915 at Ambala Central Jail in Punjab.

 8: Kanailal Dutta (20 Years) – Kanailal Dutta was a Bengali revolutionary and he joined Jugantar and its agitation movement against the Partition of Bengal.
-He was arrested in connection to Kingsford Assassination and send to Jail.
+He was arrested in connection with Kingsford Assassination and send to Jail.
 In Alipore Jail Kanailal along with another detainee killed Naren Goswami (who had helped the British Government in the prosecution of 34 revolutionaries).
-After trial he was hanged on 10th November 1908.
+After the trial, he was hanged on 10th November 1908.